jdoleary/Spellmasons/docs/TasksCurrent.md

         - Sync NPCs/units before NPC turn
         - Sync player after portaling
 # Tasks
-- Change portal to just a "go to upgrade" button
-    - ~~Fix infinite stamina when you end level~~
-- Make selected cards background transparent
 - **Important** Improved level design with Wave Function Collapse
 - Make freeze block pathing
-- Allow drag and drop between cards and far left or far right.
 - Lerp in and out when WASD camera
-- Prevent skipping levels by running to portal or swapping there

 # Stale, but important bugs